 where as usual $\op U_T,\ldots,\op U_1$ are (local) quantum gates, $\ket\xi$ is an arbitrary input to the computation, and $\ket\psi$ is a normalized state, so that in particular $\pi_t := \psi^*_t \psi_t$ is a probability distribution over $\{0,\ldots,T\}$.
 Hamiltonians with ground states of the form as in \cref{eq:weighted} arise from modifications to the usual terms of the Feynman circuit Hamiltonian,

 where we restrict $|a_t|,|b_t|\leq 1$ for $t = 0,\ldots,T$.
 Note that most if not all of the constructions that break down the $\BigO(\log n)$-local time register interactions to a $k$-local Hamiltonian--- such as the domain wall clock which leads to a 5-local circuit Hamiltonian---can be directly applied to the modified form \cref{eq:ham}, up to a constant prefactor (see \cref{eq:standardHam}).
-We denote the clock part of \cref{eq:ham}---i.e.\ the part of the Hamiltonian only acting on the clock register---with
+In \cref{lem:clockham}, we show that $\Hprop$ in \cref{eq:ham} is unitarily equivalent to a Hamiltonian $\Hclock\otimes\1_q$---i.e.\ acting trivially on the quantum register---where

 In addition to the part of the Hamiltonian which checks the propagation of the circuit, projectors $\Hin:= \ketbra 0\otimes \Pin$ and $\Hout := \ketbra T\otimes \Pout$ can be added to $\Hprop$ to validate specific inputs and the outputs of the computation.
 We define the sum of all these terms to be the \emph{modified Feynman-Kitaev Hamiltonian},